gold-standard-phantoms/github-actions/README.md

 - Override tool versions by explicitly setting `ruff_version` or `mypy_version`
 - Specify a custom `uv.lock` path for monorepo setups using `uv_lock_path`
+- Set a custom working directory for monorepo projects using `working_directory`
 - If no `uv.lock` is found or the tools aren't present in it, the workflows will use the latest versions

+**Monorepo Support:**

+For monorepo projects where your Python package is not in the repository root, use the `working_directory` parameter to specify the path to your Python project.
+This parameter is supported by both `deploy-to-gsp-pypi.yml` and `python-test.yml` workflows

 **Workflow Details:**